BoostGSoC20/Real/README.md

 Another major problem when dealing with real numbers is the representation of the irrational number as the number π or e<sup>π</sup>, they are not handled by the native number data types causing limitations when calculations are based on those numbers.
 Normally we define a truncation of those numbers that are good enough for our purposes, but many times, the needed precision depends on the operation to do and to the composition of multiple operations, therefore, we are unable to determine which is the correct precision until we run the programme.

 ### The boost::real solution
-Boost::real is a real number representation data type that address the mentioned issues using interval arithmetic [1] and defining the precision as dynamical to be determined in run-time.
+Boost::real is a real number representation data type that address the mentioned issues using range arithmetic [1] and defining the precision as dynamical to be determined in run-time.
 The main goal of this data type is to represent a real number "a" as a programme that returns a finite or infinite set of intervals a(k) = [m<sub>k</sub> - e<sub>k</sub>, m<sub>k</sub> + e<sub>k</sub>], K ∈ N ≥ 0, e<sub>k</sub> ≥ 0.
 Where K1 < K2 ⇒ a(k2) &sub; a(k1).
-For this purposes, any Boost::real number has a precision const iterator that iterates the series of intervals representing the number.
-The series if interval are sorted from larger to smaller, thus, each time the iterator is increased, the number precision increases becuase the new calculated interval is smaller until the interval is the number itself (if possible).
+For this purposes, any Boost::real number has a precision const iterator that iterates the serie of intervals representing the number.
+The intervals within the serie are sorted from larger to smaller, thus, each time the iterator is increased, the number precision increases due the new calculated interval is smaller than the previous one until the interval is the number itself (if possible).

 Also, to allow representing irrational numbers as π or e<sup>π</sup>, boost::real has a constructor that takes as parameter a function pointer, functor (function object with the operator ()) or lambda expression that for any integer n > 0, the function returns the n-th digit of the represented number.
 For example, the number &frac13 can easily be represented by a program that for any input n > 0, the function returns 3.